mbramson/wildcard/README.md

 # Wildcard

-Wildcard is a utility module for interacting with wildcard expressions which are intended to be matched against string expressions.
+Wildcard is a utility package for interacting with wildcard expressions which are intended to be matched against strings.

 ## Installation